Skip to main content

 END OF TERM “SHARES”

-ATTENDANCE EXPECTATIONS & PROCEDURES
+CLASS EXPECTATIONS & PROCEDURES

 ATTENDANCE

-to be accountable to one another as part of an ensemble and work towards common
+Students are expected to commit to class attendance for the full semester.
+Our curricula are cumulative and structured to build upon each class; weekly attendance is necessary to be accountable to one another as part of an ensemble and work towards common goals.

 BE ON TIME FOR CLASSES